arvindarvee/web-dev-study-guide/README.md

 - [ ] 28 - Video Speed Controller
 - [ ] 29 - Countdown Timer
 - [ ] 30 - Whack A Mole

+### Optional Paid Courses

+#### HTML5 and CSS3 All-in-One For Dummies, 3rd Edition

+##### Part I: Creating the HTML Foundation
+- [ ] Chapter 1: Sound HTML Foundations
+- [ ] Chapter 2: It’s All About Validation
+- [ ] Chapter 3: Choosing Your Tools
+- [ ] Chapter 4: Managing Information with Lists and Tables
+- [ ] Chapter 5: Making Connections with Links
+- [ ] Chapter 6: Adding Images, Sound, and Video
+- [ ] Chapter 7: Creating Forms

+##### Part II: Styling with CSS
+- [ ] Chapter 1: Coloring Your World
+- [ ] Chapter 2: Styling Text
+- [ ] Chapter 3: Selectors: Coding with Class and Style
+- [ ] Chapter 4: Borders and Backgrounds
+- [ ] Chapter 5: Levels of CSS
+- [ ] Chapter 6: CSS Special Effects

+##### Part III: Building Layouts with CSS
+- [ ] Chapter 1: Fun with the Fabulous Float
+- [ ] Chapter 2: Building Floating Page Layouts
+- [ ] Chapter 3: Styling Lists and Menus
+- [ ] Chapter 4: Using Alternative Positioning

+##### Part IV: Client-Side Programming with JavaScript
+- [ ] Chapter 1: Getting Started with JavaScript
+- [ ] Chapter 2: Talking to the Page
+- [ ] Chapter 3: Decisions and Debugging
+- [ ] Chapter 4: Functions, Arrays, and Objects
+- [ ] Chapter 5: Getting Valid Input
+- [ ] Chapter 6: Drawing on the Canvas
+- [ ] Chapter 7: Animation with the Canvas

+##### Part V: Server-Side Programming with PHP
+- [ ] Chapter 1: Getting Started on the Server
+- [ ] Chapter 2: PHP and HTML Forms
+- [ ] Chapter 3: Using Control Structures
+- [ ] Chapter 4: Working with Arrays
+- [ ] Chapter 5: Using Functions and Session Variables
+- [ ] Chapter 6: Working with Files and Directories
+- [ ] Chapter 7: Exceptions and Objects

+##### Part VI: Managing Data with MySQL
+- [ ] Chapter 1: Getting Started with Data
+- [ ] Chapter 2: Managing Data with MySQL
+- [ ] Chapter 3: Normalizing Your Data
+- [ ] Chapter 4: Putting Data Together with Joins
+- [ ] Chapter 5: Connecting PHP to a MySQL Database

+##### Part VII: Integrating the Client and Server with AJAX
+- [ ] Chapter 1: AJAX Essentials
+- [ ] Chapter 2: Improving JavaScript and AJAX with jQuery
+- [ ] Chapter 3: Animating jQuery
+- [ ] Chapter 4: Using the jQuery User Interface Toolkit
+- [ ] Chapter 5: Improving Usability with jQuery
+- [ ] Chapter 6: Working with AJAX Data
+- [ ] Chapter 7: Going Mobile 883

+##### Part VIII: Moving from Pages to Sites 909
+- [ ] Chapter 1: Managing Your Servers 911
+- [ ] Chapter 2: Planning Your Sites 933
+- [ ] Chapter 3: Introducing Content Management Systems 953
+- [ ] Chapter 4: Editing Graphics 977
+- [ ] Chapter 5: Taking Control of Content 995